hoshikawa2/flexcube-14.5/index.md

     kubectl delete -f weblogic.yaml

-## Task 3: Execute a manual deployment (Simple Way)
+## Task 3: Execute a manual deployment with kubectl
 ___
-This is the simplest way to deploy the Flexcube (fcubs) in your OKE Cluster.
-You will run a YAML file direct in your OKE Cluster.
+You can deploy the Flexcube (fcubs) in your OKE Cluster with the **kubectl** command.
 It can be done in your local machine if you have configured the access to the OKE Cluster for kubectl command tool.

 ### Let's understand the integrated145.yaml File